Hart Hanson: Biography

 Hanson's family moved to Canada when he was a child.
-He received a B.A. from the University of Toronto and a MFA from the University of British Columbia, where he taught briefly.
-Hanson moved into Canadian television in the early 1990s, writing on a variety of dramas including Neon Rider,The Odyssey and Traders.
-He would jump to American productions later that decade, working on The Outer Limits and Stargate SG-1 among others.
+He received a BA from the University of Toronto and a MFA from the University of British Columbia, where he taught briefly.
+Hanson moved into Canadian television in the early 1990s, writing on a variety of dramas, including Neon Rider,The Odyssey, and Traders.
+He jumped to American productions later that decade, working on The Outer Limits and Stargate SG-1, among others.

 Bones was developed during the latter part of the pitching season of 2004 when 20th Century Fox approached Hanson.
-Hanson was asked to meet Barry Josephson, who had purchased the rights to produce a documentary on the forensic anthropologist Kathy Reichs.
-Hanson would later also create and write its spinoff, The Finder.
+Hanson was asked to meet Barry Josephson, who had purchased the rights to produce a documentary on forensic anthropologist Kathy Reichs.
+Hanson later also created and wrote its spinoff, The Finder.

 In February 2013, Entertainment Weekly reported that Hanson would be writing about an "overweight, offensive cop" on FOX's television show, Backstrom.

 Hanson wrote The Driver, a novel released by Dutton on August 8, 2017, and named by The New York Times as one of the best crime novels of 2017.
-It centers on limo driver and war veteran Michael Skellig, who protects a sports mogul from assassins.
+It centers on limousine driver and war veteran Michael Skellig, who protects a sports mogul from assassins.

-In 2019, Hanson joined a host of other writers in firing their agents as part of the WGA's stand against the ATA and the practice of packaging.
+In 2019, Hanson joined a host of other writers in firing their agents as part of the Writers Guild of America's stand against the Association of Talent Agents and the practice of packaging.

 He considers himself a lapsed Catholic.